 And you don't want to lose any of them, because by loving them, your heart has expanded.
 So naturally then, when one of your beloveds slips away, the space that one occupied becomes hollow----bulky in its emptiness.

 So yeah.
 Paxten was just a friend.
-He was a little 3 year-7 month old friend who settled into my heart and claimed his very own spot.
-It will be five years tomorrow since he died, and that spot is still his.
-It always will be.
+He was a little preschool-aged friend who settled into my heart and claimed his very own spot, a spot that is still his.
+Just as it will be forever.

 Have you ever felt abandoned by God?
 Have you felt as if when you cried out to God, you heard only an echo of your own voice in response?
 Maybe, during those times, you did what the Psalmist did and reminded yourself of who you knew God to be.
 Today, the conversation might sound like this: